drduh/Debian-Privacy-Server-Guide/README.md

 [...]
 The authenticity of host 'duh' (104.197.215.107)' can't be established.
 ECDSA key fingerprint is d6:9a:...:1d:c1.
-Are you sure you want to continue connecting (yes/no)?
+Are you sure you want to continue connecting (yes/no)? yes
 ```

-To verify this fingerprint, you will need to check the instance Serial Console output, most likely using the Web UI.

 See [YubiKey Guide](https://github.com/drduh/YubiKey-Guide) to secure SSH keys.